strykerin/DeFi-Token-Farm/README.md

 truffle compile
 ```

 After compiling, we can now deploy our token.
-For this open Ganache and select the option ÔÇ£QuickstartÔÇØ to start a local Ethereum blockchain.
+For this open Ganache and select the option "Quickstart" to start a local Ethereum blockchain.
 To deploy our contract, run:

 ```
 truffle migrate